dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 This works fine until you forget to set `*standard-output*` back to the original stream when you're done.
 If you forget to reset `*standard-output*`, all the other code in the program that uses `*standard-output*` will also send its output to the file.
 9

-What you really want, it seems, is a way to wrap a piece of code in something that says, "All code below here--all the functions it calls, all the functions they call, and so on, down to the lowest-level functions--should use this value for the global variable `*standard-output*`."
+What you really want, it seems, is a way to wrap a piece of code in something that says, "All code below here -- all the functions it calls, all the functions they call, and so on, down to the lowest-level functions -- should use this value for the global variable `*standard-output*`."
 Then when the high-level function returns, the old value of `*standard-output*` should be automatically restored.

-It turns out that that's exactly what Common Lisp's other kind of variable--dynamic variables--let you do.
-When you bind a dynamic variable--for example, with a LET variable or a function parameter--the binding that's created on entry to the binding form replaces the global binding for the duration of the binding form.
+It turns out that that's exactly what Common Lisp's other kind of variable -- dynamic variables -- let you do.
+When you bind a dynamic variable -- for example, with a LET variable or a function parameter -- the binding that's created on entry to the binding form replaces the global binding for the duration of the binding form.
 Unlike a lexical binding, which can be referenced by code only within the lexical scope of the binding form, a dynamic binding can be referenced by any code that's invoked during the execution of the binding form.10 And it turns out that all global variables are, in fact, dynamic variables.

 1『上面信息目前的理解，在 Common Lisp 里 dynamic variables 是结合了局部变量和全局变量的优点，而且还能避免全局变量时常忘记重置的缺点。（2020-11-08）』